ethereum-optimism/community-hub/src/docs/governance/get-a-grant.md

 lang: en-US
 ---

 There are several ways the Optimism Collective supports builders with grants.
-There are two main types of grants: Collective grants, which are upfront grants for projects to be completed in the future, and RetroPGF, which are grants for projects that have already been completed based on their impact.
+There are two main types of grants: Collective grants, which are upfront grants for projects to be completed in the future, and Retro Funding, which are grants for projects that have already been completed based on their impact.

 # Collective Grants